TransitionEd 2023

 Further resources:

-- Find reading recommendations to support transition from the experts at Books for Topics.
-There are recommended reads for Year 6 pupils preparing for the transition to secondary school and picture books to share with children as they prepare for the transition to a new class, as well as picture books to welcome children back to school after the holidays.
+• Find reading recommendations to support transition from the primary experts at Books for Topics.
+There are recommended reads for Year 6 pupils preparing for the transition to secondary school and picture books to share with children as they prepare for the transition to a new class.

 Visit the resource